 MSFD GUIDANCE DOCUMENT 14

 APRIL 2018

+(revised in April 2019)

 Further guidance for reporting, including use of the MSFD web reporting tool and schemas is available from: http://cdr.eionet.europa.eu/help/msfd.

 Disclaimer:

 This document has been developed through a collaborative programme involving the European Commission, all EU Member States, the Accession Countries, and Norway, international organisations, including the Regional Sea Conventions and other stakeholders and Non-Governmental Organisations.
 The document should be regarded as presenting an informal consensus position on best practice agreed by all partners.
 However, the document does not necessarily represent the official, formal position of any of the partners.
 Hence, the views expressed in the document do not necessarily represent the views of the European Commission.